michaelcukier/Poker-Hand-Tracker/readme.md

                                           # them and stores in the database

     ├── /plots_dump/                      # folder where the plots are saved

+    ├── /db_api/                          # the scripts that make use of the
+                                          # data in the db to plot stuff, create tables etc.

     ├── /tests/                           # all the tests. follows the same folder
                                           # structure as the entire project.